klis87/normy/packages/normy-react-query/README.md

 ## Basic usage [:arrow_up:](#table-of-content)

 For the basic usage, see `Motivation` paragraph.
-The only thing which you need to actually do is to pass `queryClient` to `createQueryNormalizer`.
+The only thing which you need to actually do is to pass `queryClient` to `QueryNormalizerProvider`.
 After doing this, you can use `react-query` as you normally do, but you don't need to make any data updates most of the time anymore.

-`createQueryNormalizer` accepts two arguments:
+`QueryNormalizerProvider` accepts two props:

 - `queryClient` - this is just a react-query instance you create by `new QueryClient(config)`,
 - `normalizerConfig` - this is `normy` config, which you might need to meet requirements for data normalization to work - see